On the algebraic K-theory of Witt vectors of finite length: Introduction

 This paper would never have been started without Mike Hill, with whom I had extensive discussions about the topological Hochschild homology spectral sequence coming from a filtration of a ring.
 At the time we did not know that Morten Brun had already constructed such a spectral sequence, and we reproved some of his results and did several sample computations together.

 In addition I would like to thank Tyler Lawson, Teena Gerhardt, and Lars Hesselholt for helpful conversations.
+I would also like to thank an anonymous referee for constructive criticism and for spotting a serious mistake in an earlier version of this paper.

-This work was supported by several grants: An NSF All-Institutes Postdoctoral Fellowship administered by the Mathematical Sciences Research Institute through its core grant DMS-0441170, NSF grant DMS-0805917, and an Australian Research Council Discovery Grant.
+Because of its long gestation period this work has been supported by several grants: An NSF All-Institutes Postdoctoral Fellowship administered by the Mathematical Sciences Research Institute through its core grant DMS-0441170, NSF grant DMS-0805917, and Australian Research Council Discovery Grant No.\ DP120101399.